The case for a minute-long merger-driven gamma-ray burst from fast-cooling synchrotron emission: Abstract

-An alternative possibility in the BNS scenario is that the EE is powered by a temporarily or indefinitely stable magnetar remnant (e.g. \cite{Metzger08,Giacomazzo13,Gompertz14}), which powers the EE via a relativistic magnetized wind, potentially shaped by interaction with the merger ejecta into a collimated jet (e.g. \cite{Bucciantini12}).
-The mapping between the magnetar outflow and the prompt emission depends sensitively on the emission model (e.g. \cite{Metzger11,Gompertz14}), but an abrupt change in jet properties is predicted to occur once the magnetar becomes optically-thin to neutrinos, on a timescale of $\sim 10-100$\,s \cite{Pons99}.
+Delayed fallback is typically invoked for a neutron star - black hole (NS-BH) merger, where a larger tidal tail of ejecta is expected (e.g. \cite{Foucart18}).
+In this case, EE might be related to the quantity and duration of the fall-back mass (e.g. \cite{Rosswog07,Desai19}).
+On the other hand, the characteristic $\sim 100$ s duration of the EE has no obvious explanation in the fall-back accretion scenario (however, see \cite{Kisaka15}).
+The kilonova associated with GRB 211211A is consistent with being a BNS merger \cite{Rastinejad22}, though an NS-BH cannot be completely ruled out.
+In the BNS scenario, EE may be powered by a temporarily or indefinitely stable magnetar remnant (e.g. \cite{Metzger08,Metzger11,Giacomazzo13,Gompertz14}) via a relativistic magnetized wind, potentially shaped by interaction with the merger ejecta into a collimated jet (e.g. \cite{Bucciantini12}).
+An abrupt change in jet properties is predicted to occur once the magnetar becomes optically-thin to neutrinos, on a timescale of $\sim 10-100$\,s \cite{Pons99}, which is suitable for EE.
 This transforms the composition of the magnetar outflow from an electron-ion plasma to an electron-positron outflow similar to that of a pulsar wind \cite{Metzger11}.
-Depending on how the change in composition and magnetization maps into the evolution of $\nu_{\rm c}$ and $\nu_{\rm m}$, this could help explain the ubiquity of the $\sim 100$ s characteristic timescale across the merger-GRB + EE population.
+Regardless of which, if either, model is the correct physical picture, establishing the observed evolution of $\nu_{\rm c}$ and $\nu_{\rm m}$ across the EE population represents the first step towards mapping these spectral features to the progenitor binary and post-merger remnant.